reactjs/react.dev/content/tutorial/tutorial.md

 <img src="../images/tutorial/devtools.png" alt="React Devtools" style="max-width: 100%">

-The React DevTools let you check the props and the state of your React components.
+Moreover, the React DevTools let you check the props and the state of your React components, which makes it easier to debug the data flow and keep track of how they change in your application.

 After installing React DevTools, you can right-click on any element on the page, click "Inspect" to open the developer tools, and the React tab will appear as the last tab to the right.